This page explains how to configure cluster access for the kubectl

 gcloud auth list

-Generating a kubeconfig
+To generate a kubeconfig

 entry using a private cluster's internal IP address

-gcloud container clusters get-credentials --internal-ip cluster-name
+gcloud container clusters get-credentials CLUSTER_NAME --internal-ip

-Setting a default cluster for kubectl
+Set a default cluster for kubectl

 commands

-If you have previously generated a kubeconfig
+If you have previously generated a kubeconfig entry for clusters, you can switch

-clusters, you can switch the current context for
+the current context for kubectl

-to that cluster by running:
+to that cluster by running the following

-gcloud container clusters get-credentials
+gcloud container clusters get-credentials CLUSTER_NAME \

 For example, consider a project with two clusters, my-cluster